Caravan and camping site licence

 Apply in paper

-To apply in paper fill in our caravan and camping site application form (pdf 28.9 kb).
-Please send completed submissions to Environmental Health Specialist Officer.
+To apply in paper fill in our caravan and camping site application form (PDF 103KB).
+Please send completed submissions to Environmental Health.

 You can apply for caravan and camping site licence online on GOV.UK website: